emilymaitan/PAE_EM4/README.md

 Branches with fix_ will be deleted as soon as I'm done debugging.

 ## Usage
-Before this project can be used, the dependencies need to be downloaded through Composer. <br>
+Before this project can be used, the dependencies need to be downloaded through Composer.

 1. Download composer [here](https://getcomposer.org/download/) if you have not yet done so, either locally or globally.
 A smart IDE (like PhpStorm, which I use) may perform this step for you.

 2. Execute "install".
     * local install with the phar-file: `php path/to/composer.phar install`
     * global install: `composer install`

 3. Sit back and watch the magic! :sparkles:

 It is recommended to run this project under PHP 7.1.
 To host a local test-server,